 - Diabetic hypoglycemia

-- Certain medications, such as antidepressants, pilocarpine, anticholinesterases, and propranolol
+- Certain medications such as oxybutynin, antidepressants, pilocarpine, anticholinesterases, and propranolol

 - Substance abuse

 If hyperhidrosis is not treated, it may lead to complications.

 - Warts – These are skin growths caused by the human papillomavirus